Llanelieu – St Ellyw’s Church

 Current state

 The church from the outside, thanks to the transformed southern windows and the modern turret, does not look very interesting today, while its interior hides real treasures.
-There are polychromes on the walls of the church, some of which (eg Adam and Eve) date back to the Middle Ages.
-The wooden rood screen dating back to the 14th century is especially valuable.
-Stones from the 7th-9th centuries are leaning against the outer wall of the porch, on which, despite their wear, Celtic crosses are clearly visible.
-Also noteworthy is a stone sundial from 1686 located on the outer, southern wall.
+The polychromes on the walls have survived, some of which (e.g. Adam and Eve) date back to the Middle Ages.
+The wooden rood screen from the 14th century is particularly valuable.
+Stones from the 7th-9th centuries lean against the outer wall of the porch, and despite their wear, Celtic crosses are clearly visible.
+Also worthy of note are the 13th-century southern portal for the priest, the original northern windows, the late Gothic western window, and the partially medieval roof truss.
+A stone sundial from 1686 can be seen on the southern façade.

 bibliography: